Reviewing VinFast Auto (VFS) & Its Peers

 |2.50

-As a group, “Holding & other investment offices” companies have a potential upside of 32.11%.
-Given VinFast Auto’s peers higher possible upside, analysts plainly believe VinFast Auto has less favorable growth aspects than its peers.
+As a group, “Holding & other investment offices” companies have a potential upside of 39.02%.
+Given VinFast Auto’s competitors higher probable upside, analysts plainly believe VinFast Auto has less favorable growth aspects than its competitors.

 Summary

-VinFast Auto beats its peers on 6 of the 10 factors compared.
+VinFast Auto beats its competitors on 6 of the 10 factors compared.

 VinFast Auto Ltd., an automotive manufacturer, engages in Automobiles and E-scooter related business in Vietnam and the United States.
 The company operates through Automobiles, E-scooter, Spare Parts, and Aftermarket Services segments.
 The Automobiles segment offers design, development, manufacturing, and sale of cars and electric buses.
 The E-scooter segment provides design, development, manufacturing, and sales of e-scooters.
 The Spare Parts, and Aftermarket Services segment engages in sale of spare parts and aftermarket services for automobiles and e-scooters.
 VinFast Auto Ltd. is based in Hai Phong City, Vietnam.
 The company operates as a subsidiary of Vingroup Joint Stock Company.